playerjmr/ps2homebrewstore/docs/loaders/index.md

     Supports: MBR/GPT Fat32/ExFat USB, APA HDD, Exfat HDD, UDPBD, MMCE, MX4SIO

     This app cannot be packaged as a PSU due to subfolders.
+Extract to `mc?:/` or `mmce:/` It will self extract to a `NEUTRINO` folder.

     [:material-file-document: Documentation](https://github.com/rickgaiser/neutrino)